galenhuntington/hmp3-ng/README.md

 *  All C code is removed, replaced with libraries from Hackage.
 There is still some use of the FFI.

-*  Unicode is supported in titles and filenames, and Unicode characters are utilized to sharpen the interface.
+*  Unicode is supported in titles and filenames, and Unicode glyphs are utilized in the interface.

 *  Several additions and changes have been made to the feature set and the UI.
 A few of the key bindings have been modified per my